VirtusLab/besom/website/docs/tutorial.md

 )
 ```

-First of all, the dynamically generated unique bucket name is used again to name this resource too and then
+First of all, the dynamically generated unique bucket name is used again to name this resource too, and then
-it's id is used once more to inform `BucketPolicy` about the bucket it should be applied to.
+its ID is used once more to inform `BucketPolicy` about the bucket it should be applied to.
 The policy itself
-is expressed here using JSON AST of [spray-json](https://github.com/spray/spray-json) library and rendered to
+is expressed here using JSON AST of [spray-json](https://github.com/spray/spray-json) library and rendered to string.
-string.
-It could be just an interpolated string literal, it could also be loaded from a file and interpolated
+Alternatively, it could be just an interpolated string literal, it could also be loaded from a file and interpolated
 using regular expression.
 The last new step is the use of `dependsOn` property of
 [resource options](https://www.pulumi.com/docs/concepts/options/).
 We use it here to inform Pulumi about the
 necessity of ordered creation of resources - the `BucketPublicAccessBlock` with `blockPublicPolicy = false`